Court Supervision

 The Graduated Driver’s Program

 If you are a driver licensed in Illinois and are under the age of 21, then you are licensed under the Illinois Graduated Driver’s Program.
-The Illinois Secretary of State has information on the Graduated Driver’s Program at this link.
+The Illinois Secretary of State has information on the Graduated Driver’s Program.

 If you are older than 18 but younger than 21, you are still subject to the requirements of the Graduated Driver’s License Program but are not required to complete the traffic safety school.